Speed Puzzling .com

 9. Do you recommend any specific hotels for reduced rates?
 We have made multiple attempts to provide discounted pricing at area hotels, but each one has required that we guarantee a certain number of rooms.
 We don't have the resources to ensure enough people reserve rooms at any given hotel.

 10. What time do we need to arrive?
-Check-in times are from 9 - 9:15 for Solo, from 11:30 - 11:45 for Pairs Relay, 1 - 1:15 for Pairs, and from 3:15 - 3:30 for Team.
-Just one person from each Pair or Team needs to check in.
-Early check-in is not allowed, and you will need to check in for each event if participating in more than one.
+Check-in times may vary depending on location.
+Please see that location's website for details.
+Early check-in is not allowed, and you will need to check in for the first event you are participating in.
 Brief instructions and rules will be given immediately following the check-in window, and the contest will begin immediately afterward.

 11. What size is our puzzling space?
 We do our best to use 6-foot rectangular tables, but occasionally only 8-foot tables are available.
 We divide each table in half for Solo and Pairs, but Teams get to use a whole table.

 13. What do we do for snacks or drinks?
 The rules vary by venue.
-We will try to provide catering options whenever possible.
 If the venue allows it, you may bring in your own food or drinks.

 14. How does the puzzle swap work?
 Every registered participant may participate in the swap at no cost.
 Friends/guests may also purchase a swap ticket to participate.
 You can bring 1 or many puzzles that are complete (have no missing pieces).
 For each puzzle you bring, you may take home one puzzle of similar piece count and quality.
 Dollar store brands like Puzzlebug may not be brought to the puzzle swap.